Emirates National Oil Company: History

 Established in 1993, ENOC is a wholly-owned company of the Government of Dubai, through the Investment Corporation of Dubai.
 In 1999, ENOC opened its first oil refinery, which produced 120000 oilbbl/d and cost about billion.

 In 2019, ENOC presented two new digital ventures under its accelerator program Next, which was launched the same year: ENOC Link, an automotive refueling service and Beema, an online vehicle insurance service.

 Operations

-ENOC is a multi-interest oil and gas group that has operations in Dubai and Northern Emirates in UAE, and has recently opened operations in Abu Dhabi, the largest of the Emirate.
+ENOC is a multi-interest oil and gas group that has operations in Dubai and Northern Emirates in UAE, and has operations in Abu Dhabi, the largest of the Emirate.
 One of its subsidiaries, ENOC Processing Company LCC (EPCL), runs the Jebel Ali refinery in Dubai.

-The ENOC Group comprises numerous related subsidiaries, across two main categories - energy operations and general services - covering upstream, midstream, and downstream sectors.
+The ENOC Group comprises many related subsidiaries, across two main categories - energy operations and general services - covering upstream, midstream, and downstream sectors.

 In June 2015, ENOC acquired the remaining 46% of Dragon Oil for billion.

-Overview of personnel

-The board of members consists of Sheikh Saeed Mohammed Ahmad Al Tayer, Sheikh Abdulrahman Saleh Al Saleh.
-The group's current CEO is Saif Humaid Al Falasi.
-Mohammad Sharf serves as the group's CFO.